brainglobe/course-whole-brain-microscopy-analysis/README.md

-# October 2024 BrainGlobe and napari course
+# BrainGlobe and napari course

  Materials for the BrainGlobe & napari course at the Sainsbury Wellcome Centre